 Call for Oral Presentations

 The OptSys workshop focuses on the design and implementation of optical networked systems for the next-generation Cloud infrastructure.
 These systems pose a number of research challenges spanning multiple research areas, e.g., physical layer, scheduling, synchronization, congestion control, orchestration, and topology reconfiguration, which require cross-layer and cross-disciplinary solutions.
+Solving these challenges requires the collaboration of cross-disciplinary teams and joint co-design across the stack.
 The workshop aims to bring together participants across the optics, networking, systems, and distributed algorithms community to jointly tackle these challenges and foster discussions and collaboration opportunities across these communities.

 - Cross-layer optimization problems

 - Systems design leveraging recent advances in Optical technology

 - Optical designs leveraging recent advances in Systems and Cloud

 - Novel optical network architectures

 - Emerging optical technologies impacting the design of rack-scale, data-center, metro, and wide-area networks

 - New congestion control and network stacks for optical networks